 We estimate expenses payable by us in connection with this offering, other than the underwriting discounts and commissions referred to above, will be approximately \$750,000.
-We have agreed to pay for FINRA-related fees and expenses of the underwriters' legal counsel, not to exceed \$25,000 and have agreed to provide Jefferies LLC with a right of first refusal to provide investment banking and/or financial advisory services in connection with certain future transactions.
+We have agreed to pay for FINRA-related fees and expenses of the underwriters' legal counsel, not to exceed \$25,000 and have agreed to provide Jefferies LLC with a right of first refusal to provide investment banking and/or financial advisory services in connection with certain future transactions for a period of up to 24 months from the date of closing of this offering.